 We earn revenues primarily under three pricing models.
 First, a majority of our revenues is derived from fees charged as a percentage of the assets that are managed or administered on our technology platforms by financial advisors.
-These revenues are recorded under revenues from AUM or AUA, or collectively AUM/A. Our asset-based fees vary based on the types of investment solutions and services that financial advisors utilize.
-Asset-based fees accounted for approximately 60%, 61% and 79% of our total revenues for the years ended December 31, 2017, 2016 and 2015, respectively.
+These revenues are recorded under asset-based revenues.
+Our asset-based fees vary based on the types of investment solutions and services that financial advisors utilize.
+Asset-based fees accounted for approximately 59%, 60% and 61% of our total revenues for the years ended December 31, 2018, 2017 and 2016, respectively.
 In future periods, the percentage of our total revenues attributable to asset-based fees is expected to vary based on fluctuations in securities markets, whether we enter into significant subscription agreements, the mix of AUM or AUA, and other factors.

 We generate revenues from recurring, contractual subscription fees for providing access to our technology platforms.
 This subscription revenue includes both contractual minimum payments and usage-based fees and is driven primarily by the number of customers, including new customers as well as customers who renew their existing subscription contracts, and the number of paid users.
-These revenues are recorded under revenues from subscription and licensing fees.
-Subscription and licensing fees vary based on the scope of technology solutions and services being used, and are priced in a variety of constructs based on the size of the business, number of users or number of accounts, and in many cases can increase over time based on the growth of these factors.
-Subscription and licensing fees accounted for 36%, 34% and 18% of our total revenues for the years ended December 31, 2017, 2016 and 2015, respectively.
+These revenues are recorded under subscription-based revenues.
+Subscription fees vary based on the scope of technology solutions and services being used, and are priced in a variety of constructs based on the size of the business, number of users or number of accounts and in many cases can increase over time based on the growth of these factors.
+Subscription fees accounted for 36%, 36% and 34% of our total revenues for the years ended December 31, 2018, 2017 and 2016, respectively.

-We also generate revenues from fees received in connection with professional services and other revenue accounted for the remainder of our revenues.
+We also generate revenues from fees received in connection with professional services and other revenue.